What Happens When Metals Undergo Heat Treatment?

-Subjecting metal to extreme heat will cause it to expand in addition to impacting its structure, electrical resistance, and magnetism.
+Subjecting metal to extreme heat causes it to expand in addition to impacting its structure, electrical resistance, and magnetism.
 Thermal expansion is pretty self-explanatory.
-Metals will expand when subjected to specific temperatures which vary depending on the metal.
-The actual structure of metal also will change with heat.
-Referred to as allotropic phase transformation, heat typically will make metals softer, weaker, and more ductile.
+Metals expand when subjected to specific temperatures, which vary depending on the metal.
+The actual structure of metal also changes with heat.
+Referred to as allotropic phase transformation, heat typically makes metals softer, weaker, and more ductile.
 Ductility is the ability to stretch metal into a wire or something similar.

-The most common reasons metals undergo heat treatment are to improve their strength, hardness, toughness, ductility, and corrosion resistance.
-Common techniques for heat treatment include:
+The most common reasons that metals undergo heat treatment are to improve their strength, hardness, toughness, ductility, and corrosion resistance.
+Common techniques for heat treatment include the following:

 - Annealing is a form of heat treatment that brings a metal closer to its equilibrium state.
 It softens metal, making it more workable and providing for greater ductility.
 In this process, the metal is heated above its upper critical temperature to change its microstructure.
 Afterward, the metal is slow-cooled.

 - Less expensive than annealing, quenching is a heat treatment method that quickly returns metal to room temperature after it is heated above its upper critical temperature.
 The quenching process stops the cooling process from altering the metal's microstructure.
 Quenching, which can be done with water, oil, and other media, hardens steel at the same temperature that full annealing does.